MechanicalRabbit/DataKnots.jl/doc/src/reference.md

 # Reference

 DataKnots are a Julia library for building and evaluating data processing pipelines.
-Informally, each `Pipeline` represents a data transformation; a pipeline's input and output is represented by a `DataKnot`.
-With the exception of a few overloaded `Base` functions, such as `run` and `get`, the bulk of this reference focuses on pipeline constructors.
+Each `Pipeline` represents a context-aware data transformation; a pipeline's input and output is represented by a `DataKnot`.
+Besides a few overloaded `Base` functions, such as `run` and `get`, the bulk of this reference focuses on pipeline constructors.

-To exercise our reference examples, we import the package:
+## Concept Overview

+The DataKnots package exports two data types: `DataKnot` and `Pipeline`.
+A `DataKnot` represents a data set, which may be composite, hierarchical or cyclic; hence the monkier *knot*.
+A `Pipeline` represents a context-aware data transformation from an input knot to an output knot.

+Consider the following example containing a cross-section of public data from Chicago.
+This data could be modeled in native Julia as a hierarchy of `NamedTuple` and `Vector` objects.
+Within each `department` is a set of `employee` records.

+    Emp = NamedTuple{(:name,:position,:salary,:rate),
+                      Tuple{String,String,Union{Int,Missing},
+                            Union{Float64,Missing}}}
+    Dep = NamedTuple{(:name, :employee),
+                      Tuple{String,Vector{Emp}}}

+    chicago_data =
+      (department = Dep[
+       (name = "POLICE", employee = Emp[
+         (name = "JEFFERY A", position = "SERGEANT", salary = 101442, rate = missing),
+         (name = "NANCY A", position = "POLICE OFFICER", salary = 80016, rate = missing)]),
+       (name = "FIRE", employee = Emp[
+         (name = "JAMES A", position = "FIRE ENGINEER-EMT", salary = 103350, rate = missing),
+         (name = "DANIEL A", position = "FIRE FIGHTER-EMT", salary = 95484, rate = missing)]),
+       (name = "OEMC", employee = Emp[
+         (name = "LAKENYA A", position = "CROSSING GUARD", salary = missing, rate = 17.68),
+         (name = "DORIS A", position = "CROSSING GUARD", salary = missing, rate = 19.38)])]
+      ,);

+We can inquire the maximum salary for each department using the DataKnots system.
+Here we define a `MaxSalary` pipeline and then incorporate it into the broader `DeptStats` pipeline.
+This pipeline can then be `run` on the `ChicagoData` knot.

     using DataKnots

-## DataKnots & Running Pipelines

-A `DataKnot` is a column-oriented data store supporting hierarchical and self-referential data.
-A `DataKnot` is produced when a `Pipeline` is `run`.
+    MaxSalary = :max_salary => Max(It.employee.salary)
+    DeptStats = Record(It.name, MaxSalary)
+    ChicagoData = DataKnot(chicago_data)

+    run(ChicagoData, It.department >> DeptStats)
+    #=>
+      │ department         │
+      │ name    max_salary │
+    ──┼────────────────────┤
+    1 │ POLICE      101442 │
+    2 │ FIRE        103350 │
+    3 │ OEMC               │
+    =#

+The `MaxSalary` pipeline is context-aware: it assumes a list of `employee` data found within a given `department`.
+It could be used independently by first extracting a particular department.

+     FindDept(X) = It.department >> Filter(It.name .== X)
+     PoliceData = run(ChicagoData, FindDept("POLICE"))
+     run(PoliceData, DeptStats)
+    #=>
+      │ department         │
+      │ name    max_salary │
+    ──┼────────────────────┤
+    1 │ POLICE      101442 │
+    =#

+When the `MaxSalary` pipeline is invoked, it sees employee data having an *origin* relative to each department.
+This is what we mean by DataKnots being context-aware.
+In the `DeptStats` pipeline, after each `MaxSalary` is computed, the results are integrated to provide output of the `DeptStats` pipeline.

 #### `DataKnots.Cardinality`

-In DataKnots, the elementary unit is a collection of values, we call a data *block*.
-Besides the Julia datatype for a block's values, each data block also has a cardinality.
+In DataKnots, the elementary unit is a collection of values, we call a data *knot*.
+Besides the Julia datatype for a knot's values, each data knot also has a *cardinality*.
 The bookkeeping of cardinality is an essential aspect of pipeline evaluation.

-Cardinality is a constraint on the number of values in a block.
-A block is called *mandatory* if it must contain at least one value;
+Cardinality is a constraint on the number of values in a knot.
+A knot is called *mandatory* if it must contain at least one value;
 *optional* otherwise.
-Similarly, a block is called *singular* if it must contain at most one value; *plural* otherwise.
+Similarly, a knot is called *singular* if it must contain at most one value; *plural* otherwise.

 ```julia
     REG::Cardinality = 0      # singular and mandatory